The series of articles in this section Getting started will guide you trough the Naso installation.

 http/80 during boot to synchronize time and date.
 Nothing unusual.

-To read more about how we manage Naso cloud we suggest having a look at our security whitepaper.
+If you'd like to read more about the backend we suggest having a look at our security whitepaper.

 Great!
 Now that you've read the introduction, move on to Step 1: Register organization